Greenville, SC · South Carolina

 Greenville, SC Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Greenville.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Greenville.

 Today's pollen count in Greenville

-Today in Greenville, South Carolina, the forecasted pollen level is moderate with an allergy index of 3.
-The primary allergen is Grasses.
+Today in Greenville, South Carolina, the forecasted pollen level is none with an allergy index of 0.
+The primary allergen is None.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Greenville.
 Actual exposure can vary by neighborhood, weather, and time outdoors.